Bacon Curing – a historical review.

 For a discussion on the mechanics of curing, refer to my article Reaction Sequence: From nitrite (NO2-) to nitric oxide (NO) and the cooked cured colour.

+For years I believed that a piece of dry-cured meat was discovered dating back to 5300 years ago (3300 BCE).
 In September 1991, two German hikers from Nuremberg, Helmut and Erika Simon, stumble across the naturally mummified remains of a Copper Age man while wandering through an Alpine glacier at the border between Austria and Italy, on the Austrian-Italian region, in the Ötztal Alps.
 What they thought was a hiker who perished recently turned out to be the oldest mummified frozen mummy known today.
 He is estimated to have lived in 3,300 BCE and more specifically between 3359 and 3105 BCE.
-There is a 66 percent chance that he died between 3239 and 3105 BCE.
+It is calculated that there is a 66 percent chance that he died between 3239 and 3105 BCE.

-The interesting aspect related to our present consideration of meat curing is his last meal.
+It was widely reported that his last meat was cured meat.
+I quote from the article where this was reported.
 “Researchers thawed his body and have been able to test the contents of his stomach.
 Mummy specialist Albert Zink from the European Academy of Bolzano said he was able to analyse the nanostructure of meat fibres from a mountain goat found in Ötzi’s stomach – indicating that the meat was raw and had been dry-cured, and not cooked or grilled, which would have weakened the fibres.
 He added that Ötzi did not have a proper hunting bow with him, and probably carried the dried meat with him from his home, as raw meat would have quickly gone bad.
 Further analysis of his stomach contents showed that he had not eaten cheese or dairy products, just meat.
-“It seems probable that his last meal was very fatty, dried meat – perhaps a type of Stone Age Speck or bacon,” Zink said.
+“It seems probable that his last meal was very fatty, dried meat – perhaps a type of Stone Age speck or bacon,” Zink said.
 As Ötzi had hiked down from the South Tyrolean side of the Alps, it’s likely his provisions came from there.”
 (The Local)

 Salt-cured Chinese hams have been in production since the Tang Dynasty (618-907AD).
 First records appeared in the book Supplement to Chinese Materia Medica by Tang Dynasty doctor Chen Zangqi, who claimed ham from Jinhua was the best.
 Pork legs were commonly salted by soldiers in Jinhua to take on long journeys during wartime, and it was imperial scholar Zong Ze who introduced it to Song Dynasty Emperor Gaozong.
 Gaozong was so enamoured with the ham’s intense flavour and red colour he named it huo tui, or ‘fire leg’.
 (SBS) An earlier record of ham than Jinhua-ham is Anfu ham from the Qin dynasty (221 to 206 BCE).